kwgoodman/la/doc/source/archive.rst

 The *IO* class takes an optional argument that can be used to automatically repack the archive when the freespace after deleting a larry exceeds a specified amount.
-The following **IO** object will repack the archive everytime a delete causes the freespace in the archive to exceed 100 MB:
+The following :class:`IO <la.IO>` object will repack the archive everytime a delete causes the freespace in the archive to exceed 100
+MB:
 ::
     >>> io = la.IO('/tmp/data.hdf5', max_freespace=100e6)

-You can iterate through the keys or the values or the (key, value) pairs of an **IO** object:
+You can iterate through the keys or the values or the (key, value) pairs of an :class:`IO <la.IO>` object:
 ::
     >>> for key, value in io.iteritems():
     ...     print key, value.shape